edwardspec/mediawiki-extension-JsCalendar/README.md

 Typical invocation on a page:

     <EventCalendar>
-    namespace = Recipe
+    namespace = Event
     aspectratio = 1.35
     </EventCalendar>

-`aspectratio` is optional and defaults to 1.6. `max-width` is set to 800px and can be overridden in `MediaWiki:Common.css`.
+`aspectratio` is optional and defaults to 1.6.
+CSS `max-width` is set to 800px and can be overridden in `MediaWiki:Common.css`.

   [1]: http://www.mediawiki.org/wiki/Extension:DynamicPageList_(Wikimedia)